Local Cancer Statistics explained

 Performance statistics, benchmarked to averages, with analytical commentary.

 Guidance to help you understand the local level cancer data.

 Understanding the data

 An area may be different to the national average for many reasons.
 It doesn’t necessarily mean that this is better or worse.
 For example, areas with a greater older population may have higher incidence of cancer, because age is a key factor in the likelihood of having cancer.
-The text which accompanies the data explains which part of the health system is responsible for managing performance, and conversations should always be had locally with those who understand local conditions.
+Conversations should always be had locally with those who understand local conditions.

 Measures are referred to as ‘similar’ when the difference from the average is not statistically significant.

 See information and explanations on terminology used for statistics and reporting of cancer, and the methods used to calculate some of our statistics.